maxutility2011/ezLiveStreaming/README.md

 # How to integrate ezLiveStreaming

 While the provided UI is only developed for demo purposes and can only serve a single live job, you can still use ezLiveStreaming's Web APIs to build your own Web catalog system to create and manage all your jobs.
 The detail of the APIs are specified in the following sections of this document.
 Your catalog system may provide one web page for creating new jobs and another page for listing all the current jobs.
 The new job page allows users to edit job request and submit to the server using the *create_job* API.
-The listing_jobs page allow users to view all the jobs using the *get_all_jobs* API.
+The listing_jobs page allows users to view all the jobs using the *get_all_jobs* API.
 If users click on a specific job from the listing_jobs page, they are directed to a per-job page that shows the detail of that job.
 Users can also stop, reconfigure then resume a job from that page.
 All these behaviors are backed by the web API of ezLiveStreaming and its backend functions.

 # Quickstart